IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 - Subsets of existing general-purpose programming languages

 These are also the three common strategies for creating DSLs in general, not limited to blockchains or Cardano.
-Each strategy comes with its own benefits and drawbacks, which we'll outline next.
+Each strategy comes with its own benefits and drawbacks, which we'll discuss next.

 ## Standalone DSLs